ninjaframework/ninja/ninja-core/src/site/markdown/documentation/internationalization.md

 </pre>

-After setting the language all messages will displayed in German.
+After setting the language all messages will be displayed in German.